sargas/wedding-site/README.md

 ----
 - Fill out FAQ more
 - Make Attractions page have a cards-like UI
-- Add RSVP form
+- Add swirls in background
-- Go through each page with someone and check wording for awkwardness, spelling
+- Go through each page with someone and check wording for awkwardness, spelling, humor
 	- Travel
 	- Lodging
 	- Attractions
 	- FAQ
+	- RSVP page
+	- RSVP form (chicken option is short)